zephyrproject-rtos/zephyr/.github/ISSUE_TEMPLATE/ext-source.md

 ## Mode of integration

-Describe whether you'd like to integrate this exernal component in the main tree or as a module, and why.
+Describe whether you'd like to integrate this external component in the main tree or as a module, and why.
 If the mode of integration is a module, suggest a repository name for the module